sgerogia/sgerogia.github.io/_posts/2022-12-13-Stablecoin-Openbanking.md

 ```

 **Complete authorisation**
-Copy the `location` and paste in a browser.
+Copy the `location` from the response and paste it in a browser.
 Complete the consent authorisation, using the login information of *John Doe* (`customerNumber` etc)

 ![Ebanking login](../assets/images/ethereum-stablecoin/ebanking-login.png)